Concert of Europe: Crimean War and the 1856 Congress of Paris

-Wars of National Unification
+Wars of national unification

-The next war between Great Powers came just 3 years later in 1859, with what became known as the Second Italian War of Independence.
+The next war between great powers came just three years later in 1859, with what became known as the Second Italian War of Independence.
 The war was fought between France and Piedmont-Sardinia on the one hand and Austria on the other and resulted in a swift defeat for the Austrians.
-Lasting only two months and resulting mainly in the transfer of lands to a minor Italian power (Piedmont Sardinia), the war also did not result in a general European war but the transfer of European territory from a Great Power was unprecedented during the Concert period and presaged the coming decade of wars of national unity which would reshape Europe.
+Lasting only two months and resulting mainly in the transfer of lands to a minor Italian power (Piedmont Sardinia), the war also did not result in a general European war but the transfer of European territory from a great power was unprecedented during the Concert period and presaged the coming decade of wars of national unity which would reshape Europe.

 The decline of the Concert was further highlighted by the failure of a ceasefire in 1864 over the issue of Prussia's and Austria's invasion of Denmark in the Second Schleswig War.
-As the growth of nationalism led to dissatisfaction with the rule of the Danish crown over ethnically German Holstein and ethnically mixed Schleswig, the German populations of the provinces revolted in 1848 but the threat of intervention by the other major powers prevented the German great powers (Prussia and Austria) from intervening and the First Schleswig War ended in a restoration of the status quo ante.
+As the growth of nationalism led to dissatisfaction with the rule of the Danish crown over ethnically German Holstein and ethnically mixed Schleswig, the German populations of the duchies revolted in 1848 but the threat of intervention by the other major powers prevented the German great powers (Prussia and Austria) from intervening and the First Schleswig War ended in a restoration of the status quo ante.
 However, by 1863, when a succession crisis caused Denmark to breach the terms of the treaty and attempt to incorporate Schleswig into Denmark, the German powers, Austria and Prussia, responding to national sentiment across the German Confederation and with the excuse that Denmark had violated the existing treaties, both opposed a negotiated settlement.
 The efforts of the other Powers, primarily Britain, France and Russia at the London Conference of 1864 failed.
 The collapse of the Concert was further sealed when the war was concluded with a trilateral treaty between Prussia, Austria, and Denmark rather than a larger Congress involving the other Great Powers.

-The Second Schleswig War set the stage for the subsequent wars of German Unification (the Austro-Prussian War and the Franco-Prussian War) which did not result in interventions by any other Great Powers and which resulted in significant changes to the map of Europe.
-These wars, and the wars of Italian Unification were concluded among the participants without the approval of non-participant powers in Congresses or Conferences to maintain the balance of power.
-While various multilateral conferences took place during this period - most notably, the London Conference of 1867 which forestalled war over the Luxembourg Crisis - the cooperative nature of the Concert and its focus on stability was significantly diminished during this time of conflict.
+The Second Schleswig War set the stage for the subsequent wars of German unification (the Austro-Prussian War and the Franco-Prussian War) which did not result in interventions by any other great powers and which resulted in significant changes to the map of Europe.
+These wars, and the wars of Italian unification were concluded among the participants without the approval of non-participant powers in Congresses or Conferences to maintain the balance of power.
+While various multilateral conferences took place during this period – most notably, the London Conference of 1867 which forestalled war over the Luxembourg Crisis – the cooperative nature of the Concert and its focus on stability was significantly diminished during this time of conflict.